opensafely-core/ehrql/DEVELOPERS.md

     just docs-check-generated-docs-are-current

-This command runs as a pre-commit hook and will display a diff if there are any changes to the generated markdown files.
-There is also a CI step that will check that the documentation is up to date.
+This will display a diff if there are any uncommitted changes to the generated markdown files.
+It also runs as a CI step, and will fail if there are changes that need to be committed to the repo.

 ### Testing ehrQL definitions included in the documentation